-The disciples of John came to him, saying, "?"
+The disciples of John came to him, saying, "Why do we and the Pharisees fast often, but your disciples do not fast?"
 And Jesus said to them, "The wedding guests cannot mourn as long as the bridegroom is with them, can they?
 The days will come when the bridegroom is taken away from them, and then they will fast.
 No one sews a piece of unshrunk cloth on an old cloak, for the patch pulls away from the cloak, and a worse tear is made.
 Neither is new wine put into old wineskins; otherwise, the skins burst, and the wine is spilled, and the skins are destroyed; but new wine is put into fresh wineskins, and so both are preserved."

 1. Creating Hunger for God: Fasting has its place in the life of holiness.
 Like the precept of poverty, fasting is the purposeful privation of a natural good to make the soul more sensitive to the supernatural goods of the Spirit.
 It is the silencing of the flesh in order to feel more intensely a spiritual hunger for God.
 Just as the Israelites had to grow hungry in the desert before they could worthily receive the bread from heaven in the gift of manna, so in our life there is place to put aside the distractions of what is good for that which is holy.
 In the practice of self-denial, we will find the spiritual receptivity of a new wineskin that will not burst when, through prayer, God pours in the new wine of the Kingdom.